nick-novak/Goals-n-such/etc/goals-2020.md

 - [x] learn more Guitar
 - [x]Read
   - [x] 12 book challenge
-- write some music
 - [x] Invest in my house
 - Build Stuff for the house
-  - [ ] table
   - [x] spice rack
-- Get Old 401K over to the new one
-- Refinance Student Loans
 - [x] Run More
   - do 3 - 5k runs *Covid cancelled*
   - [x] Made my average run a 5k or more